Gerwani: Gerwani, the G30S movement and the Lubang Buaya Accusation

-Aftermath of the Lubang Buaya myth and the G30S
+Aftermath of the Lubang Buaya Accusation and the G30S

 The aftermath of official claims of sexually depraved, immoral, murderous communist women in the G30S was one aspect used by the Army to fuel hysteria and increase anti-communist sentiment.
+Propaganda against the Gerwani swirled in the aftermath of the G30S, claiming, for instance, that Gerwani had sold their bodies in order to procure weapons for the PKI, before castrating and killing their clients.
 As Steven Drakeley argues, the events at Lubang Buaya "poisoned the party's name" for those in the Indonesian National Armed Forces that were previously sympathetic or ambivalent towards the PKI.
-In other words, the Lubang Buaya myth contributed to the denigration and subsequent elimination of Gerwani, the PKI, and communist sympathizers because they were antithetical to Indonesian identity – particularly in its politics that seemed to advocate uncontrollable, crazed women who had "overstepped their boundaries."
+In other words, the Lubang Buaya contributed to the denigration and subsequent elimination of Gerwani, the PKI, and communist sympathizers because they were presented as antithetical to Indonesian identity.
 After 1965, most of the Gerwani members were killed, arrested, or imprisoned without trial for years.
 Gerwani members were frequently raped and then beaten to death or executed together with their entire families.
-"Confessions" of Gerwani members detailing the supposed "involvement" in the G30S was part of the misogynist propaganda proliferated by the Army in the aftermath of the abortive coup.
+Confessions of Gerwani members detailing the supposed involvement in the G30S was part of the propaganda proliferated by the Army in the aftermath of the abortive coup.

-As Blackburn described, the tragedy of the G30S movement and the destruction of organizations like Gerwani and communist-dominated mass organizations such as SOBSI and BTI meant the obliteration of arenas where the needs of workers, and especially poor female workers, could be adequately represented.
+As Blackburn described, the tragedy of the G30S movement and the destruction of organizations like Gerwani and communist-dominated mass organizations such as SOBSI and BTI meant the obliteration of arenas where the needs of workers could be adequately represented.

 Genjer-genjer

 "Genjer-genjer" originated as a folk song in East Java the Osing language.
 The song is about an edible plant, genjer (Limnocharis flava), that grows abundantly in Java and therefore would commonly be eaten by peasants, especially in times of hardship.
 The folk song was first used in a political context during the Japanese Occupation as a way of encouraging people to lead an austere lifestyle, especially as the war created severe food shortages.
 After independence, the song became increasingly popular and was recorded by well-known artists such as Lilis Suryani and Bing Slamet.
 The song's subject matter, touching on the themes of hardship and perseverance in peasant life, made it popular with the PKI and many Indonesian's began to associate it with the party.
-According to the myth of Lubang Buaya propagated by the New Order, Gerwani and PKI youth group members sang the song as they killed the generals.
+According to the Lubang Buaya story propagated by the New Order, Gerwani and PKI youth group members sang the song as they killed the generals.
 The song's association with the PKI and Lubang Buaya caused the New Order to quickly ban it in any form.
-In reality, however, there is little evidence to support this myth; it was based on the discovery of the lyrics in a book of folk songs that belonged to a member of the PKI youth organization who had been at Halim AFB on October 1.
+In reality, however, there is little evidence to support this; it was based on the discovery of the lyrics in a book of folk songs that belonged to a member of the PKI youth organization who had been at Halim AFB on October 1.